LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 Advocating for "simplicity" is a platitude — everyone agrees that all else being equal, simpler is better!
 **It’s the tradeoffs between different types of simplicity that are tough.**

-In some cases, reducing friction carries tangible financial risks, which makes leadership buy-in even more important.
+In some cases, reducing friction even carries tangible financial risks, which makes leadership buy-in crucial.
-This kind of tradeoff cannot be made by an individual designer — it requires usability as a priority to trickle down from the top of the org chart.
+This kind of tradeoff cannot be made by individual designers — it requires usability as a priority to trickle down from the top of the org chart.

 <article class="example">